kushalkolar/MESmerize/docs/source/user_guides/viewer/modules/roi_manager.rst

 Set ROI Tag                 Click to set the tag, or just press return in the text entry above
 ========================    ==========================================

+.. note:: It is generally advisable to keep your ROI tags short with lowercase letters.
+When sharing your project you can provide a mapping for all your keys.
+This helps maintain consistency throughout your project and makes the data more readable.

 **Keyboard shortcuts**.

 These only work when the ROI manager is docked within the Viewer and while you are typing in the *Add Tag to ROI Definition* text entry.